hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/714_scc_xxix.md

 vision of the Truth?
 Shall I get freedom by attaining true knowledge?

 Swamiji: Yes, of course.
-Everybody will attain Mukti, from a worm up to Brahmâ, and shall you alone fail?
+Everybody will attain Mukti, from a worm up to Brahmā, and shall you alone fail?
 These are weaknesses of the mind;
 never think of such things.

-After this, he said again: "Be possessed of Shraddhâ (faith), of Virya (courage), attain to the knowledge of the Atman, and sacrifice your life for the good of others — this is my wish and blessing."
+After this, he said again: "Be possessed of Shraddhā (faith), of Virya (courage), attain to the knowledge of the Atman, and sacrifice your life for the good of others — this is my wish and blessing."